gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 -   I am starting to sag in places where I didn't even used to have saggable bits.

 -   Coincidence?
-Perhaps...
+Perhaps:

 <p><a href="{{site.github.url}}/files/2019/01/correlation.png"><img src="{{site.github.url}}/files/2019/01/correlation.png" width="80%" alt="Correlation"></a></p>

 -   Reminder: Shopify is still helping Breitbart, Rebel Media, and other populist rage sites stay in business.
 Are the people who work there proud of [what they've helped those sites achieve](https://www.cbc.ca/news/world/us-supreme-court-transgender-military-ban-1.4987798)?
-Do they think about [the lives they've helped destroy](https://www.theguardian.com/technology/2019/jan/23/conspiracy-theories-internet-survivors-truth)?
-Or do they just not think about it?
+Do they think about [the harm they've done](https://www.theguardian.com/technology/2019/jan/23/conspiracy-theories-internet-survivors-truth)?
+I suspect not, and that thought continues to weary me.

+-   Get you something in your life that makes you feel [like Cassandra Wilson sounds](https://www.youtube.com/watch?v=PB1HK-rlVig).

+-   "I did then what I knew how to do.
+Now that I know better, I do better." - Maya Angelou